ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

     $ ./bulk_read_write /dev/ttyUSB0 57600 1 2
     ```

-1. You can watch below texts and a Dynamixel(dynamixel_id_1) will change rotate direction and another Dynamixel(dynamixel_id_2) will change LED status
+1. You can watch below texts and DYNAMIXEL(dynamixel_id_1) will change rotate direction and another DYNAMIXEL(dynamixel_id_2) will change LED status

     ```
     Succeed to init(57600)